hdevillers/go-fannot-documentation/docs/source/usage/refine_data.rst

 The expression ``"12"`` simply means the value "12", and hence, no match will be found.

-Regular expressions allow to build quite complexe queries, such as:
+Regular expressions allow to build quite complex queries, such as:

 .. code-block:: console